The Passion of the Christ: Plot

-John informs Mary and Magdalene of the arrest, and they reunite with Peter who has followed Jesus and his captors.
-Caiaphas holds trial during which false accusations and witnesses are brought against Jesus and some priests, who secretly support him and oppose the trial, are expelled from the court.
-When Caiaphas asks him whether he is the Son of God, Jesus replies, "I am".
-Caiaphas angrily tears his robes and Jesus is condemned to death for blasphemy.
-As Jesus is brutally beaten, Peter is confronted by the mob and he denies that he is a follower of Jesus.
-After cursing them during the third denial, Peter remembers Jesus's forewarning, then he weeps bitterly and runs away.
-Meanwhile, a guilt-ridden Judas attempts to return the money to have Jesus freed, but is refused by the priests.
-Haunted by demons, Judas takes a rope from a donkey's rotting corpse and uses it to hang himself.
+Caiaphas tries Jesus, where false accusations are made against him, and priests and Pharisees who secretly support Jesus and object to the trial are expelled from the court.
+Jesus claims he is the divine Son of Man, causing Caiaphas to angrily condemn him to death for blasphemy.
+As Jesus is brutally beaten, Peter is confronted by the mob and he denies being a follower of Jesus; remembering Jesus precisely predicted this, he weeps bitterly.
+Guilt-ridden, Judas attempts to return the money to have Jesus freed, but is refused by the priests.
+Haunted by demons in the form of children, Judas hangs himself outside Jerusalem.